Spencerfar/aging-damagerepair/README.md

 # Damage and repair processes in aging
+Instead of simply measuring the health state as the count of binary health deficits as in a Frailty Index, we estimate damage and repair processes.

 <p align="center">
 <img src="diagrams/transitions_schematic_combined.png" width="799" height="343">
 </p>

 # Documentation
 A python package to extract counts of damaged and repaired binary health variables between longitudinal time-points (as in the above schematic) is available in damagerepair-counts/.